 Duties and responsibilities of the Arts and Humanities Commission include encouraging the development of, appreciation for and participation in the arts and humanities in the City of Rowlett.

 The Arts and Humanities Commission has 10 meetings per year.
+(No meeting in July or December.)
 In addition to these meetings, there are three to five special projects chaired or jointly chaired by subcommittees.
 Each special project could require from 10 to 25 hours of service.
 Typically a commission member would chair or jointly chair just one project.

 Are you looking for ways to give back to the community?
 If so, we have a spot for you!
 We’re looking for committed residents willing to volunteer a few hours of their time each month to serve on a board or commission.
 Applications are available in the City Secretary’s Office in the City Hall Municipal Center at 4000 Main Street.
 Completed applications can be dropped off at the City Secretary’s Office, faxed to 972-412-6118 or emailed to the City Secretary’s Office.